• Introduction

 )

-Information of backtesting process
+Information of folds

 Number of observations used for initial training: 87